nats-io/spring-nats/README.md

 This repository contains two core packages:

-* `spring-nats` an implementation of the autoconfigure pattern for a NATS connection using the core [NATS Java Client](https://github.com/nats-io/nats.java)
+* `nats-spring` an implementation of the autoconfigure pattern for a NATS connection using the core [NATS Java Client](https://github.com/nats-io/nats.java)
-* `spring-cloud-stream-binder-nats` a spring cloud binder for NATS
+* `nats-spring-cloud-stream-binder` a spring cloud binder for NATS

 A third package `nats-samples` is included to <a href="#samples">demonstrate</a> how the other two modules can be used.